The Dancers Connecting in Body and Soul

 Come Together: We're distanced, but not disconnected.
 We spoke to our

 Festive Season 2020 LookBook cast about what togetherness means right now.

 Dancing quite literally brings Fatou, Mette and Elise together.
 Shared movement is a way for them to not only express themselves as a collective, but also to combine their energies.

-“Through a genuine want for each other to do well, we kind of found friendship in each other,” says Elise.
-“Especially in quarantine, we really realized that we get along as people, not just as artists.”
+"Through a genuine want for each other to do well, we kind of found friendship in each other", says Elise.
+"Especially in quarantine, we really realised that we get along as people, not just as artists".

 Studios and rehearsal spaces may be closed during lockdown, but the women say they've found ways to get creative along with the many other people who are turning to social media to share and create dance routines, professional or not.